esaujc/Iron-Dragon-Goal/Readme.md

 **Dragon 'Goal'**

 ## Description
-Goku and friends are flying trying to find the the sacred Dragon, dodging Kame-ha and picking Dragon Balls.
+Goku and Piccolo are flying trying to find the the sacred Dragon, dodging Kame-ha and picking Dragon Balls.